Welcome to Software Wisdom, my place for divulging knowledge on software development and programming knowledge both old and new.

 This morning I was fiddling around with the Atlassian BitBucket REST API so that I could display my list of Open Source projects on my website (you can find them in the sidebar) and it was driving me completely nuts.
-The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Craving to read the rest of “BitBucket REST API is completely case-sensitive?”
-Click on this link!
+The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Need to get the remainder of “BitBucket REST API is completely case-sensitive?”
+Use this link!

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
-A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Craving to get the rest of “Fixing Kiln when you get DLL FAILED TO LOAD?”
-Click on this link!
+A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Click here to continue reading the remainder of this article

 Need to convert a string in to an int in C#?
 That sort of task is trivial thanks to the TryParse method of the System.Int32 structure which is a standard part of the .NET Framework.
 TryParse does exactly what you need by taking a properly formatted string and converting it to an integer.
-The great… Thirsting to get the rest of “C# How To Convert String To Integer Value?”
-Use this link!
+The great… Craving to get the rest of “C# How To Convert String To Integer Value?”
+Click the link!

 Got a folder full of images that need to be converted from one format to another?
 Use Image Magick and do in a few seconds what it could take hours in Photoshop or other image editing applications to achieve.
-One of the simplest ways to convert a directory full of images from one format to… Need to get the rest of “How To Batch Convert Images With Image Magick?”
-Use this link!
+One of the simplest ways to convert a directory full of images from one format to… Click here to continue reading the rest of “How To Batch Convert Images With Image Magick.”

 .NET offers the programmer many strongly typed data types.
 One of those is the System.Boolean structure which represents a Boolean value.
 System.Boolean, though programmers normally use the bool alias when declaring Boolean variables, have a value of either true or false.
-These two logical values permit the Boolean data type to represent anything that needs… Hankering to read the rest of “C# What Is The System.Boolean Structure?”
-Click this!
+These two logical values permit the Boolean data type to represent anything that needs… Click to read the rest of “C# What Is The System.Boolean Structure.”

 With the introduction of the CSS3 border-radius style tags, web developers can now easily create rounded corner design elements that previously required a lot of intensive fiddling with itty-bitty graphics and multiple div tags.
-Judging by the number of websites out there that use rounded corners in a lot of their design elements (including this… Continue reading the rest of “BORDER-RADIUS Create Round Borders With CSS.”
+Judging by the number of websites out there that use rounded corners in a lot of their design elements (including this… Continue reading the remainder of this post

 The ability to set a different colour on each edge of the border around an element is coming.
 No more slicing up GIFs or PNGs , no more layering of DIV sections!
-Setting border edge colours in CSS3 is still not widely supported (as of this writing only Firefox supports it) but by the next… Hankering to get the rest of “CSS3 Coloured Borders?”
-Click here!
+Setting border edge colours in CSS3 is still not widely supported (as of this writing only Firefox supports it) but by the next… Needing to get the remainder of “CSS3 Coloured Borders?”
+Use this link!

 How do you create coloured borders with CSS3?
 With the new border-color tags of course!
 The border-color tag permits a web designer to be very specific about the colours used in the border of an HTML element.
-As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Hankering to read the rest of “Creating Coloured Borders With CSS3?”
-Click the link!
+As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Click to continue reading the rest of the post